jenanejj/SQL-Project/cleaning_data.md

 SELECT DISTINCT "productSKU" FROM sales_by_sku
 WHERE "productSKU" NOT IN (SELECT DISTINCT "productSKU" FROM sales_report);

-The rows are not linked on each row, so I confirmed they cannot be Primary Key or Foreign Key
+The rows are not linked on each row, so I confirmed they cannot be Primary Key or Foreign Key.

+I wanted to review columns in tables that only contained NULL values and replace it with relevant information.
+For exacmple, in the analytics table, the userid column only contains NULL values.
+So, I created this query:

+SELECT *,
+CASE
+WHEN userid IS NULL THEN "analytics_1"."visitId"
+ELSE userid
+END AS user_info
+FROM analytics_1;